-While numerical marks from 1 to 5 are used in the remote evaluation phase and serve as a starting point for the RAP meetings, the outcome of the RAP meeting is expressed as A, B or C. Hence, the individual numerical scores are not communicated to the applicants.
+While numerical marks from 1 to 5 are used in the remote evaluation phase and serve as a starting point for the RAP meetings, the outcome of the RAP meeting is expressed as funded, not funded or funded with conditions.
+Hence, the individual numerical scores are not communicated to the applicants.
 At the end of the evaluation step, the proposals will be ranked by the RAP on the basis of the scores they have received and the panels' overall appreciation of their strengths and weaknesses.